Sleepful/blog/docs/bribri.md

 > usted es buena gente
 be dor pe' buae

-ta : con
+ta̲ : con
-sa : donde
+sa̲ : donde
-a : a/para
+> a : a/para ...
+Corregido:
+a̲ : en
-we a : dentro de
+we a̲ : dentro de
 mike : ir/voy

 > con mi mama